cloudogu/dogu-development-docs/docs/additional/interesting_aspects_en.md

 For all changes, references to the operations of the issue tracker used should be added.
 In addition, if more complex procedures are involved, a reference to documentation is useful.

+### System requirements

+The system requirements of a Dogu (CPU, RAM, storage) can either be recorded in the Dogu's documentation or should be otherwise communicated to Cloudogu directly (e.g. in case of a private repository).